 - One of the most expensive noise cancelling headphones on the market today.

-Overall, these are the #1 recommended noise-cancelling headphones for good reason.
+Overall, I consider these the #1 best noise cancelling headphones for good reason.
 They’re awesome.

 Although these wireless headphones are priced the same as the Bose QC-35s above, they set themselves apart in the following ways: